-The Sandwich Road will be closed temporarily for about 1 hr between 10 am & noon on WEDS 3rd Jan 2018.
+The Sandwich Road will be closed temporarily for about 1 hr between 10 am & noon on SAT 16th June 2018.

-An abnormal load (the 3rd of 4 transformers for the NEMO project) will come along the Sandwich Road en route to the Richborough Power Station site.
+An abnormal load (the last of the 4 huge transformers for the NEMO project) will come along the Sandwich Road en route to the Richborough Power Station site.
 (It will leave the Ramsgate Port tunnel between 9.30 and 10 am).

 The transformer will be on a very long specialist multi-wheeled transporter with push-pull tractor units at the front & rear; street furniture will have to be altered / removed temporarily to permit the transporter to get through the traffic calming.
 Steel runners will be used where necessary.